 Prices

 Finally, I tried to explore the issue of prices.
 I chose to study the changes in the price of wine because data are relatively complete and numerous.
 I used the “repeated sales” process mentioned in the Section 3.3 to make sure that I do not confuse changes in prices with changes in the composition of trade (e.g. more or less low-quality wines sold).
-My results are presented in the figure below (Figure 17).
+My results are presented in the Figure 14 below and the Table 4 provides the regression results.

-Figure 19
+Figure 14